Trump appears for deposition in E. Jean Carroll lawsuit

 Lawyers for Trump have not responded to a request for comment.

-It is not clear if Trump answered questions or what he said during the deposition, which was taken at his Mar-a-Lago resort.
+It is not clear what Trump said during the deposition, which was taken at his Mar-a-Lago resort.

 Carroll sued Trump in 2019 for defamation after he denied her claim that he raped her in a New York department store in the mid-1990s.
 She was scheduled to sit for her deposition last Friday.